Network

 An alternative to free nodes and weights (and collections of them) is neuron arrays and weight matrices, which support array-based operations, as is standard in modern neural networks.
 These are much faster and more conventional, though somewhat less intuitive at first.
 See arrays and matrices.

-Neuron collections and groups can be linked to neuron arrays with weight matrices or synapse groups.
+Neuron collections can be linked to neuron arrays with weight matrices or synapse groups.

 Subnetworks

-These are customized collections of network models (neurons, neuron groups, neuron arrays, etc.) that can be associated with data and other objects, and that are updated in a customized way.
-Examples include backprop networks and restricted boltzmann machines.
+These are customized collections of network models (neurons, neuron arrays, tensor layers, etc.) that can be associated with data and other objects, and that are updated in a customized way.
+Examples include backprop networks, convolutional neural networks, and restricted boltzmann machines.
 See subnetworks.

 See Also